zenklinov/nasapower/README.md

 4. Plot observation points on a map.
 5. Save the filtered data into an Excel file.

+## Path 4: Step 4 (Visualize Data)

+File: `Step 4 (Visualize Data).py`

+This Python script visualizes the filtered NASA POWER data within the geographical region of Jawa Timur.
+It reads shapefile data for Jawa Timur and Indonesia, as well as the filtered data from Step 3, and plots the observation points on a map.

+### Instructions
+1. Install and import the necessary Python libraries: `geopandas`, `pandas`, and `matplotlib`.
+2. Read geometrical data for Jawa Timur and Indonesia from shapefiles.
+3. Read filtered data from Step 3.
+4. Plot observation points on a map within the geographical boundaries of Jawa Timur.
+5. Display the map.

 ---

 Feel free to explore each step and adapt the scripts to your specific requirements.